About the Survey Builder

 Three elements appear in every block:

-- Block name: Change at any time by clicking in the name box and typing a new name.
+- Block name: Change at any time by clicking directly on the name and typing a new one.

 - Add Block: Lets you create new blocks.